 Did you know that as much as 90% of your brain is wired between the time you are born until about the age of five?
 We experience more brain growth during this time than we do the rest of our lives!
+The first day of school can be a great opportunity to build brain function.
 Armed with this knowledge, it is plain to see how important it is to foster early education in our children!
 Yet, surprisingly, a recent study funded by the Kellogg Foundation in partnership with the Early Childhood Investment Corporation found that roughly one in three children aren’t actually ready to learn when they start Kindergarten.
 Why is that?
 According to their teachers, a lot of children aren’t receiving the early childhood education or developmental services they need!

 The first day of school is tough for every child and it is certainly not easy for parents either – especially if it is your child’s first day ever.
 Just as it is important to get your child ready to learn, it is equally as important to get them ready for school itself.
 Meeting new people can be stressful!
 Fear and separation anxiety are common on both ends!
 Take a deep breath and try to remember you are not alone.
 Here are some tips that our Childcare Experts have come up with to help you make the transition!

 Anything worth celebrating deserves a big countdown!
 Preschool is no exception.
 It is vital that you get your children thinking positively about starting school.
 Here are a few suggestions to pump up the excitement: